-The relevance at trial of photographic evidence is determined by the trial court, guided by the appellate court.
-In car accident cases, the question judges repeatedly face is whether car accident photo are admissible if the party seeking to admit that pictures has will not provide exert testimony directly correlating the extent of damage to the vehicles to the injuries sustained in the accident.
-This door swings both ways for plaintiffs and defendants.
+The relevance at the trial of photographic evidence is determined by the trial court, guided by the appellate court.
+In car accident cases, this issue frequently arises.
+Are car accident photos admissible if the party seeking to admit that pictures has not provided expert testimony correlating the extent of damage to the vehicles to the injuries sustained in the crash?
+This door swings both ways for plaintiffs and defendants (with one small differentiation discussed below).
 This case is the one that Maryland court in Mason v.
 Lynch considered and rejected.The Facts of Davis v.
 Maute

-In this case, the Plaintiff, Rosetta Davis suffered personal injuries when a car driven by the Defendant, Franz Maute ran a red light and collided with Plaintiff's car.
-Ms. Davis alleged that she sustained serious personal injuries as a result of the accident.
-While admitting responsibility for the accident, Ms. Maute's attorneys argued that Ms. Davis did not suffer significant injury.
+Delaware went the other way on this issue and the seminal Delaware case on this issue is instructive.
+In this case, the Plaintiff, Rosetta Davis suffered personal injuries when a car driven by the Defendant, Franz Maute, ran a red light and collided with Plaintiff's car.
+Ms. Davis alleged that she sustained severe personal injuries as a result of the accident.
+While admitting responsibility for the crash, Ms. Maute's attorneys argued that Ms. Davis did not suffer a significant injury.